 A few months ago I fixed an issue where the sunroof on my H3 Hummer wouldn’t properly drain the water.
-Which would make for a surprise after a particularly heavy rainfall.
+This makes for a spectacular surprise after every single heavy rainfall.
 The problem was from going off-road with the Hummer and flinging mud and debris everywhere with the sunroof wide open.
 By design, all sunroofs leak which is why they have tubes to drain the water.
-If the mud and debris is forgotten about and never cleaned out, it tends to get jammed in the tubes.
+If the mud and debris are forgotten about and never cleaned out, it tends to get jammed in the tubes.
 Once the H3 Hummer sunroof tubes are clogged, the water has no way drain out except out of the sunroof and sadly into my lap.

 The plastic cover for the pillars on both the driver and passenger sides I found to be extremely easy to remove.
 Be careful with the plastic pillars because of the tiny speakers called tweeters are attached to the backside.
 I put a rag on top of the sunroof and end up blowing out the upper portion of the tubes using the air compressor opposite of how it drains.
 A bunch of debris came out again, remember to hold the rag down when clean out the drain tubes again using the compressed air.